Judy Grahn: Awards

-Aside from the Lambda Literary Award, Grahn has been the recipient of other awards for her work.
-She has received a grant from the National Endowment for the Arts, an American Book Review award, an American Book Award, a Gay Book Award, and a Founding Foremothers of Women's Spirituality Award.
+Grahn has received a grant from the National Endowment for the Arts, an American Book Review award, an American Book Award, a Stonewall Book Award, and a Founding Foremothers of Women's Spirituality Award.
 She received the Bill Whitehead Award for Lifetime Achievement from Publishing Triangle in 1994.
+In 2022, she received the Second Annual Reginald Martin Award for Excellence in Criticism from PEN Oakland for Eruptions of Inanna: Justice, Gender, and Erotic Power.

 Judy Grahn Award for Lesbian Nonfiction

 In 1997, Publishing Triangle, an association of lesbians and gay men in publishing, established the Judy Grahn Award for Lesbian Nonfiction to recognize the best nonfiction book of the year affecting lesbian lives.